“The Future of the World is in My Classroom Today.“- Ivan Walter Fitzwater

 If the framework’s philosophy is not ELDA-based, but say based on Montessori, which emphasizes hands-on work with materials, one might expect to see beads or Lego blocks to support the teaching of mathematical concepts.

 One of the first things to teach children is that everything in an ecosystem is related to each other in some way or another, and that matter is recycled through the earth’s ecosystems – though it may move from one ecosystem to another.

-To illustrates this by means of an example from a micro ecosystem within the natural environment – see Figure 1.
-Here we note that the insects, trees, plants, animals all have some sort of recycling interaction – the one is eaten by the other and/or become compost which is used as fuel by plants.
+To illustrates this by means of an example from a micro-ecosystem within the natural environment – see Figure 1.
+Here we note that the insects, trees, plants, animals all have some sort of recycling interaction – the one is eaten by the other and/or becomes compost which is used as fuel by plants.

 Figure 1: A Micro Ecosystem in Nature

 When animals carry out respiration, carbon dioxide is released into the atmosphere.
 This in turn is absorbed by plants.